 - Visual Arts

 AMSLC, initiated in the 1980s, is annually hosted by various University of Wisconsin System institutions.
-The 31st Annual American Multicultural Student Leadership Conference will be hosted by UW-Eau Claire on April 23-25, 2015.
+UW-Eau Claire hosted the 31st Annual American Multicultural Student Leadership Conference on April 23-25, 2015.

 Future American Multicultural Student Leadership Conference Sites: